UoA-eResearch/vmhandbook/_doc/drive-globus.md

 ## Endpoint management

 Occasionally you may attempt to transfer files to/from your research drive, and the drive appears empty.
-The computer that the `University of Auckland Research Data DTN` runs from is occasionally restarted, and that may cause your research-drive to appear empty when you pick up where you left of.
+The computer that the globus endpoint `University of Auckland Research Data DTN` runs from is occasionally restarted, and that may cause your research-drive to appear empty when you browse your drive from globus.

 In this case, deactivate that endpoint `University of Auckland Research Data DTN` by